swaroopjcse/lab02/README.md

 ### Errors

 We have talked about three types of errors in class.

 **Q.4:** Try out the three examples from slides and note down what you observe.
 Did you or did you not get the errors as expected?
-(Make a note in Answers.md`)
+Make a note in `Answers.md`.